jupyterlab/extension-examples/basics/hello-world/README.md

   function (`() => {}` notation) that takes one argument `app` of type `JupyterFrontEnd` and will be called by the main application to activate the extension.

-`app` is simply the main JupyterLab application.
+`app` is the main JupyterLab application.
 The `activate` function acts as an entry point into the extension.
 In this example, it calls the `console.log` function to output something into the browser developer tools console.